Milnil/cs225final-AirportsAndRoutesTool/README.md

 make
 ./main
 ```
-Then follow the instructions in the terminal
+Then follow the instructions in the terminal.

+#### For example:
+For the first prompt, enter: `../data/large_airports.csv`

+For the second prompt, enter: `../data/large_routes.csv`

+For the third prompt, enter: `1`

+Your output should be: `There is a route from source to destination`

 We call all functions in main for you.
 The required inputs for each of the functionality are as follows: